New marketing regulations for adult use marijuana - NewsBreak

 “None of the stuff that we’re seeing now with cartoons and bright colors.
 It’s going to have to have that white background with black print with the universal symbol on there stating that it’s for 21 years of older,” said Walters.

-And when it comes to advertising, the industry can only advertise in areas where 90% of the audience is 21 or older.52 Cannabis Licenses issued across New York State, including in Southern Tier
+And when it comes to advertising, the industry can only advertise in areas where 90% of the audience is 21 or older.Marijuana regulators look to end TikTok ban on ads

 “The Office of Cannabis Management was trying to advertise their educational content and got blocked on TikTok because they don’t allow the use of the word ‘cannabis’ and they stated that 75% of their viewership is between 18 and 35,” explained Walters.

 She says this regulation differs from California’s, where 71.6% of the marketing audience has to be 21 or older.
-And in New York, cannabis billboard advertisements are not allowed.Next total solar eclipse will pass through Upstate New York
+And in New York, cannabis billboard advertisements are not allowed.First regulated cannabis market in NY launching in Akwesasne

 Board member, Jen Metzger says the rate of plastic products worldwide doubles every 15 years which is largely a result of packaging.
 One of their goals is to limit that.